Yordinia/3D_3JS_Website_Blender/README.md

 ## Desctiption

-* This is a repo for setting up a web based ecomerce system for showing electronic devices.
-[Try Outs]
+* This is a repo for setting up a web based ecomerce system, displaying electronic devices and promote sale.

+## Frameworks we will use

+* Bootstrap
+*  . .

 ## Deployment